Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 Nothing

+\
 ==== Minting Purpose

 ===== Redeemer
 \
 - CreateService

-- RemoveAccount
+- RemoveService
+\
 ===== Validation
 \
 - *CreateService:* The redeemer allows creating of a new subscription sevice by minting only one unique Service Token.

-  - validate that out_ref must be present in the Transaction Inputs
+  - Validate that out_ref must be present in the Transaction Inputs

-  - validate that the redeemer only mints a single CIP68 compliant Service Token
+  - Validate that the redeemer only mints a single CIP68 compliant Service Token

-- *RemoveAccount:*
+- *RemoveService:*

-  - validate that the redeemer only burns a single CIP68 compliant Service NFT Token.
+  - Validate that the redeemer only burns a single CIP68 compliant Service NFT.
 \

 ==== Spend Purpose

 ===== Datum
 \

 - `service_fee`: AssetClass type for the amount to pay for a subscription service

 - `service_fee_qty`: Amount of the funds to pay for a service.
-- `penalty_fee`: AssetClass type for the amount of fees to be deducted when subscriber cancels the subscription.
+- `penalty_fee`: AssetClass type for the amount of fees to be deducted when subscriber cancels the subscription (Optional).
-- `penalty_fee_qty`: Amount of the penalty fees.
+- `penalty_fee_qty`: Amount of the penalty fees (Optional).
+- `min_sub_period` : least amount of subscription period.
 - cip-68 requirements : Any other requirements

+*Note:* Subscription fees can be based on length of period the subscriber pays for e.g. If they pay for one month, the fees are more than if they pay for 12 months.
+This introduces the need for a `min_sub_period`.

+// minimum_subscription_period: Subscription fees can be based on length of period the subscriber pays for e.g. If the y pay for one month, the fees are more than if they pay for 12 months.
 \

 ===== Redeemer
 \
 - UpdateMetaData

 - RemoveService
+\
 ====== Validation
 \
 - *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.
+The service fee should be limited to a range to prevent extreme flucutation in service fee by the service provider.

-  - validate that Service UTxO with a Service NFT is being spent.
+  - Validate that Service UTxO with a Service NFT is being spent.

-  - updates the metadata of the Reference NFT token and sends the token to the spending end point
+  - Validate that the metadata of the Reference NFT token is updated and sends the token to the spending endpoint

 - *RemoveService:* The redeemer allows the removal of a service by a merchant from the subscription system.

-  - validate ServiceNFT is being spent.
+  - Validate ServiceNFT and ReferenceNFT is being spent.
-  - Removes all the Reference NFT tokens to another external address.
-\
+#pagebreak()

 === Account Multi-validator